 Excessive Absences.
 A student must be in attendance a minimum of ninety percent (90%) of the time.
-When a student's attendance rate falls below this percentage, he/she will be placed on an Attendance Contract.
+When a student's attendance rate falls below this percentage, he/she may be placed on an Attendance Contract.

 School sponsored activities, field trips, religious holidays, bereavement days, required court appearances, medically required absence, and suspension will not be used in the compiling of the ninety (90%) minimum attendance figure.
 Verification of these absences must be submitted to the Attendance Office within two days of the student's return to school.
+All other types of absences are counted toward credit review.